tazlambert/soa-modernization/tutorials/deploy.soa.domain.md

 version: create-weblogic-sample-domain-pv-pvc-inputs-v1

 # The base name of the pv and pvc
-baseName: wls-k8s-domain
+baseName: domain

 # Unique ID identifying a domain.
 # If left empty, the generated pv can be shared by multiple domains
 # This ID must not contain an underscope ("_"), and must be lowercase and unique across all domains in a Kubernetes cluster.
-domainUID:
+domainUID: soainfra

 # Name of the namespace for the persistent volume claim
-namespace: wls-k8s-domain-ns
+namespace: soans

 # Persistent volume type for the persistent storage.
 # The value must be 'HOST_PATH' or 'NFS'.